Choicelin/vue-load-script-plus/README.md

 <script>
 export default {
   mounted () {
-    // load your script tag, if you don't need to set attributes on script tag,you can stop passing the second parameter this.$loadScript(
+    // load your script tag, if you
+    // don't need to set attributes on script tag.
+    // you can stop passing the second parameter this.$loadScript(
       'http://qzonestyle.gtimg.cn/qzone/openapi/qc_loader.js',
       {